discordjs/discord.js/README.md

 ## Contributing

-Please read through our [contributing guidelines][contributing] before making a PR.
+Please read through our [contribution guidelines][contributing] before starting a pull request.
 We welcome contributions of all kinds, not just code!
-If you're stuck for ideas, look at the [good first issue][good-first-issue] label on issues in the repository.
-If you have any questions about the project, feel free to ask them in [discord.js' Discord server][discord].
+If you're stuck for ideas, look for the [good first issue][good-first-issue] label on issues in the repository.
+If you have any questions about the project, feel free to ask them on [Discord][discord].
 Before creating your own issue or pull request, always check to see if one already exists!
-Also, don't rush into creating a pull request; it's always better to take your time and ensure you're doing it correctly.
+Don't rush contributions, take your time and ensure you're doing it correctly.

 ## Help